What is Shiatsu?

-There will be a thorough consultation before your first session, where you can tell me about your general health, relevant medical history and how you are feeling in general, so that if Shiatsu is not suitable for you at this stage we will know in advance and can adapt and tailor the treatment to your needs.
+There will be a thorough consultation before your first session, where you can tell me about your general health, relevant medical history and how you are feeling in general so that if Shiatsu is not suitable for you at this stage we will know in advance and can adapt and tailor the treatment to your needs.

 If you are having any new or unusual experiences, such as anything that is painful to touch, old conditions that may have been recently aggravated, or sudden and unexpected changes in your health, then you should consult your doctor before having a treatment.

-Could Shiatsu makes a condition worse?
+Could Shiatsu make a condition worse?

-Shiatsu is an extremely safe therapy, we don’t force bones, joints or muscles, we don’t do adjustments of vertebra, we are usually only using part of our body weight to apply pressure.
-Communication is an important part of giving and receiving a Shiatsu treatment, so you will have plenty of opportunity to say whether the pressure is too much, or if you experience any pain.
+Shiatsu is an extremely safe therapy, we don’t force bones, joints or muscles, we don’t do adjustments of the vertebra, we are usually only using part of our body weight to apply pressure.
+Communication is an important part of giving and receiving a Shiatsu treatment, so you will have plenty of opportunities to say whether the pressure is too much, or if you experience any pain.

 What will Shiatsu work in conjunction with?

 It’s my opinion that Shiatsu can help and aid any and all other treatments.
-For example there are studies showing that shiatsu treatments help with the symptoms of chemo therapy (especially nausea and sickness, but not so much with hair loss).
+For example, there are studies showing that shiatsu treatments help with the symptoms of chemotherapy (especially nausea and sickness, but not so much with hair loss).